rooty0/pyCloudTrailProcesser/README.md

 ```

 ### Other configuration
+For the `S3 trigger` and `CloudTrail` configuration please see [Protect your Infrastructure with Real-time Notifications of AWS Console User Changes](https://towardsdatascience.com/protect-your-infrastructure-with-real-time-notifications-of-aws-console-user-changes-3144fd18c680)

 Don't forget to change the lambda function **timeout** (max runtime).
 A default value of 3 seconds sometimes is not enough to parse logs and send results back to you.